snowplow/documentation/docs/destinations/warehouses-and-lakes/rdb/loading-transformed-data/databricks-loader/index.md

 evaluating `spark.conf.get("spark.databricks.acl.sqlOnly")`, which should return `true`.

-Start the loader so it could create tables.
-Now cluster is ready to be configured:
+Start the loader so that it can create the tables.
+Now the cluster is ready to be configured:

 ```sql
 -- Clean initial permissions from tables